This post may contain affiliate links. Please read my disclosure policy.

 For the Pork:

-- 2 tablespoons soy sauce
+- 2 tablespoons low sodium soy sauce

 - 1 teaspoon cornstarch

-- 6 ounces pork tenderloin, cut into 1/4" cubes
+- 6 ounces pork tenderloin cut into 1/4" cubes

 For the Soup:

-- 8 cups chicken stock, low sodium
+- 8 cups chicken stock or broth low sodium

-- 3 tablespoons soy sauce
+- 3 tablespoons low sodium soy sauce

-- 1 teaspoon brown sugar
+- 1 tablespoon brown sugar

 - 3 tablespoons white wine vinegar